numpy/numpy/doc/source/reference/internals.code-explanations.rst

 some platforms it will work but on others, like Solaris, it will cause a bus error).
 The :cdata:`NPY_ARRAY_WRITEABLE` should also be ensured if you plan on writing to the memory area of the array.
-It is also possible to obtain a pointer to an unwriteable memory area.
+It is also possible to obtain a pointer to an unwritable memory area.
 Sometimes, writing to the memory area when the :cdata:`NPY_ARRAY_WRITEABLE` flag is not set will just be rude.
 Other times it can cause program crashes ( *e.g.* a data-area that is a read-only memory-mapped file).